Fail Silently with Memcache Client

-For web applications caching is king and I've recently been playing with memcached to cache the results of expensive queries in a Rails application.
-As a client I've chosen Seattle RB's memcache-client.
+For web applications, [caching is king](http://www.ukgeocachers.co.uk/catalog/cache-king-44mm-button-badge-p-391.html).
+I've recently been using [memcached](http://danga.com/memcached/) to cache expensive query results in a Rails application, with Seattle RB's [memcache-client](http://seattlerb.rubyforge.org/memcache-client/) as the client library.

-Ruby, being awesome, lets me change the behaviour of the client library very easily.
-Monkey patching may be frowned upon, but it does have a use.
+Ruby, being awesome, lets me change the library's behaviour easily.
+Monkey patching may be frowned upon, but it has its uses:

 # A simple monkey-patch of MemCache so that broken memcached instances don't

 # cause fatal errors in the application.
-Performance may be severaly degraded
+Performance may be severely degraded

 # but it should be possible to use the app anyway!